Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-ReflectionProbes.png)

 HDRP supports cubemap reflections that take surface smoothness into account.
 HDRP cubemap reflection optionaly support a fake distance based roughness.
 This helps you produce realistic reflections in your Scene in real time.
 For more information, see the [introduction to Reflection Probes](Reflection-Probes-Intro.md)

 ### Planar reflection probe

 ![](Images/PlanarReflectionFiltering-Feature.png)

 HDRP supports Planar reflection probes that take surface smoothness into account.
-This allows you to to create effects that mimic a shiny mirror or a wet floor.
-HDRP includes accurate filtering for planar reflection that is close to being physically-based.
+This allows you to create effects that mimic a shiny mirror or a wet floor.
+HDRP includes accurate filtering for planar reflection that's close to being physically based.

 For more information, see [Planar Reflection Probe](Planar-Reflection-Probe.md).